Ratnet/Bytecoin-Faucet/INSTALLATION.md

 Faucet is set to work on the same server as bytecoin wallet and bytecoin daemon.

-First of all you need to create a database for the faucet to save all requests:
+First of all you need to create a new database and create this table on it for the faucet to save all requests:
 ```
 CREATE TABLE IF NOT EXISTS `payouts` (
 `id` bigint(20) unsigned NOT NULL,